Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Measuring Structural Group Unfairness

-As previously explained, control is a bounded resource to be distributed among the groups of nodes in the graph with an expected value of $2-\frac{2}{|\mathcal{V}|}$.
-Hence, reducing the control disparity entails a redistribution of the control in all the groups in the graph converging to $\Bt(S_i) = 2-\frac{2}{|\mathcal{V}|}, \:\forall\: i \in SA$, leading to a more equitable allocation of the control that different groups play regarding the information flow in the network.
+Control is a bounded resource to be distributed among the groups of nodes in the graph with an expected value of $2-\frac{2}{|\mathcal{V}|}$.
+Hence, reducing the control disparity entails a redistribution of the control in all the groups in the graph converging to $\Bt(S_i) = 2-\frac{2}{|\mathcal{V}|}, \:\forall\: i \in SA$, and hence leading to a more equitable allocation of the control that different groups play regarding the information flow in the network.